Putting our clients first

 - Complete a Credit Proposal Disclosure after choosing the specific loan best suited to the client.

 Based on this, the client, with our guidance, chooses the loan offer they would like to pursue and the likely timing of the process to settlement.
-After that we capture the details of the loan selected, the upfront fees payable and the interest rate the lender will charge the client on the loan in a Credit Proposal Disclosure document.
+After we capture the details of the loan selected, the upfront fees payable and the interest rate the lender will charge the client on the loan in a Credit Proposal Disclosure document.
 Also included is a servicing assessment generated by the lender’s servicing calculator.

 With all the information we have, and the necessary documentation and legal requirements dealt with we can now put forward the formal loan application to the lender.
 We also provide any extra information that will help the loan assessor clearly understand all the specifics of the client’s financial circumstances and needs.
 This is usually done online and involves uploading the client’s information, loan specifics and supporting documentation, a process that usually takes about three to four hours.
 In parallel, we populate our customer relationship management with the details of all email and verbal interactions we have had with the client, per our internal compliance requirements.